Saturday, December 31, 2022

 image from Wikipedia

-Today a total solar eclipse will pass over the United States on August 21, 2017.
-Unable to attend, I thought I would celebrate the celestial show by relating how ancient Maya scribes depicted a similar event in their Classic art and inscriptions and discuss a rediscovered record of a possible eclipse recording at the Olmec site of Tres Zapotes.
+In the future total solar eclipse will pass over the United States on April 8th 2024.
+I thought I would celebrate the celestial show by relating how ancient Maya scribes depicted a similar event in their Classic art and inscriptions and discuss a rediscovered record of a possible eclipse recording at the Olmec site of Tres Zapotes.

 Drawing by Peter Mathews

-On the Maya date 9.17.19.13.16 5 Kib 14 Ch'en (15 July 790) a total solar eclipse appeared over Southern Mexico.
+The ancient Maya recorded an eclipse for the day 9.17.19.13.16 5 Kib 14 Ch'en a total solar eclipse appeared over Southern Mexico.
 The local ruler Yax Bahlam at the Chiapa site of Santa Elena/Poco Winik recorded the momentous occasion on Stela 3 using a hieroglyph that specifically depicts the dramatic moment when darkness cloaked the sun:

 The hieroglyph contains a K'IN or sun glyph in the centre that is flanked by two 'winged' elements.
 The round circles at the base of the glyph may indicate a -ma syllable for a phonetic compliment.
 The central glyph is a four-lobed portrait of sun or K'IN glyph with a central dot.
 A circular cartouche frames this sun portrait.
 The four-lobed partitions echo the four divisions/four solstice points of the year along the horizon created by the annual solar trek.
 The glyph acts a mandala-like cosmogram of the Maya universe with four sun points united by a fifth central point relating to solar zenith (Girard 1995:6).
 This connection between the sun and the numeral four is verified by Maya scribes with their rendering of number four as a portrait of the Sun God: